joer14/Portable_RTI/README.md

 Portable_RTI
 ============

-Code for a portable RTI Project, Arduino, Photography
+Code for a portable RTI Project.

-Email Joe at joer14@gmail.com for more info.
+Email me at joer14@gmail.com with any questions, comments, thoughts :)

 Photos, more info: [Photos](https://imgur.com/a/AzWaE)